-Faculty members are entitled to freedom in research and in the publication of results, subject to the review of the College's Research Ethics Board and the adequate performance of their other academic duties.
-Faculty members are also entitled to freedom in lecturing and conducting demonstrations in their subject or field of competence.
+Faculty members are entitled to freedom in research and in the publication of results, subject to the review of the College's Research Ethics Board, all applicable laws, policies, rights, ethics, and regulations, and the adequate performance of their other academic duties.
+Faculty members are also entitled to freedom in lecturing and conducting demonstrations in their subject or field of competence, subject to all reasonable restrictions and limitations, including those discussed in the previous sentence.

 They are entitled, as any other member of the community in which they live, to establish membership in voluntary groups, to seek or hold public office, to express their opinions as individuals on public questions, and to take lawful action in accordance with their views.
+However, this right is not absolute and is subject to all applicable laws, policies, rights, ethics, and regulations.

 It is expected that faculty members will be cognizant of their responsibilities to their profession and to the College.
 Faculty members have an obligation, when appropriate, to make clear that their actions, statements, and memberships do not necessarily represent the views of the institution.
+In egregious circumstances, membership in voluntary groups or the public expression of certain views may have consequences.